PavelShaura/Autoseller_bot_aiogram_3/README.md

 ## Configuration

-Create an .env configuration file in the root directory of the project using the .env.example template.
+1. Create an .env configuration file in the root directory of the project using the .env.example template.
+2. Run the file yoomoney_auth.py and get your token to access the YOOMONEY API (You'll need YOOMONEY_CLIENT_ID and YOOMONEY_REDIRECT_URL)3.
+Choose scopes and run code.
+3. Follow all steps from the program.
+4. Paste your token in YOOMONEY_TOKEN

 <div id="header">